YourRoots by Genomelink

 Children(s): William Tyler

-In 1789, David C Tyler entered the world in Rockingham, North Carolina, United States, born to Reuben Turner Tyler and Mary M Trainum (Tyler).
+The story of David C Tyler began in 1789 in Rockingham, North Carolina, United States.
 David C Tyler married Susannah England, and had children including William Littleton Tyler.
 David C Tyler passed away in 1831 in Georgetown, Floyd, Indiana, United States.

 Find more search results for David Tyler